polkadot-js/apps/examples/README.md

 - [Storage and pulling from storage](tut-002.md) Shows how to use the built-in components to show something basic from storage
 - [Query storage via API](tut-003.md) Shows how to construct an API query to pull information from storage
 - [Query storage, replace HOC](tut-004.md) Queries storage, replacing the previous use of our HOC
+- [Combining proposal and intentions](tut-005.md) Using the information collected previously, combine the displays